Salon d'Automne: La Maison Cubiste (Cubist House)

 This Salon d'Automne also featured La Maison Cubiste.
-Raymond Duchamp-Villon designed facade of a 10 meter by 3 meter house, which included a hall, a living room and a bedroom.
+Raymond Duchamp-Villon designed façade of a 10 meter by 3 meter house, which included a hall, a living room and a bedroom.
 This installation was placed in the Art Décoratif section of the Salon d'Automne.
 The major contributors were André Mare, a decorative designer, Roger de La Fresnaye, Jacques Villon and Marie Laurencin.
 In the house were hung cubist paintings by Marcel Duchamp, Albert Gleizes, Fernand Léger, Roger de La Fresnaye, and Jean Metzinger (Woman with a Fan, 1912).

 While the geometric decoration of the plaster façade and the paintings were inspired by cubism, the furnishings, carpets, cushions, and wallpapers by André Mare were the beginning of a distinct new style, Art Deco.
 They were extremely colorful, and consisted of floral designs, particularly stylized roses, in geometric patterns.
 Thsee themes were to reappear in decoration after the First War through the firm founded by Mare.